sergiordlr/non-admin-automation-poc/README.md

 ## Wrapper

-Added the idead of a common test wrapper with a common structure:
+Added the idea of a common test wrapper with a common structure:

 - Deploy test in source cluster
 - Validate test in source cluster